apache/mesos/docs/port-mapping-isolator.md

 [3] Currently always reported as 0 by the underlying Traffic Control element.

-For example, these are the statistics you will get by hitting the `/monitor/statistics` endpoint on a agent with network monitoring turned on:
+For example, these are the statistics you will get by hitting the `/monitor/statistics` endpoint on an agent with network monitoring turned on:

     $ curl -s http://localhost:5051/monitor/statistics | python2.6 -mjson.tool
     [